-Although the air in an aircraft is too dry in the cabin, it is too humid in peripheral parts of the fuselage.
-This is a paradox with negative impact on people on board, and the environment.
+Although the air in an aircraft is too dry in the cabin, it is also too humid in peripheral parts of the fuselage.
+This is a paradox that has a negative impact on people on board, and on the environment.
 Aircraft equipped only with passive humidity systems do not solve the root causes of the humidity paradox.

 The dry problem: The air on board aircraft is extremely dry.
-This impairs the well-being of passengers and crew; particularly in First and Business Class and in flight deck, where the air is particularly dry, triggering an increased risk of dehydration and adverse impact on the immune system.
+This impairs the well-being of passengers and crew; particularly in First and Business Class and in the flight deck, where the air is particularly dry, presenting an increased risk of dehydration and adverse impact on the immune system.

-The wet problem: Condensation occurs on all aircraft and can increase the weight of a medium-sized passenger aircraft by 200-300 kg.
-Such extra weight leads to increased fuel consumption, which increases costs for the airline and has an impact on the environment on account of unnecessary greenhouse gas emissions.
+The wet problem: Condensation is present on all aircraft and increases the weight of a medium-sized passenger aircraft by 200-300 kg.
+This extra weight leads to increased fuel consumption, which increases costs for the airline and has an impact on the environment on account of unnecessary greenhouse gas emissions.

-CTT has products that increase the moisture content of cabin air and keep the fuselage dry.
+CTT has products that significantly increase the moisture content of air in the cabin and keep the fuselage dry.
 This means a more comfortable climate on board, and a more sustainable flight with a reduced carbon footprint.